bryan-melo/readableRegex/README.md

 4. Add your changes and validate they are working locally
 5. Open a PR to the main branch containing the value of the PR, any screenshots or video recordings to demonstrate the value and any tests that can be added (unit, feature, proof of manual testing)
 6. A repo admin/moderator will review the PR along with other contributors.
 If there is feedback, please address it, commit any changes, and reach out for a rereview.
-7. Once approved a repo admin/moderator will merge the PR to main, deploying the service to production
+7. Once approved a repo admin/moderator will merge the PR to `main`, deploying the service to production

+### Dev Standards

+I want to keep this casual for now, but still want to deliver quality.

+Please at a minimum try to do the following to upkeep the quality of this project:

+1. Write code that is easily readable (small functions, organized files, easy to understand and descriptive function names/files/etc)
+3. Test code thoroughly (manually with screenshots or proof of it working or with unit tests if possible)

+## New Features/Issues

+We have boards for Discussions and Issues that you can leverage for new ideas, innovations, bug fixes, and enhancements.

+Create new issues for features, innovation ideas, bugs, or enhancements.
+If you aren't sure about adding an issue, go over to the Discussions board to ask questions, collaborate, and coordinate documenting new issues.

 ## Running the API